 The township of Gunbalanya was first settled by the pioneering Paddy Cahill, who established a farm in the region in the early 1900s.
 A mission was later established in the 1920s.
 These days Gunbalanya has a population of approximately 1200, and the main language spoken is Kunwinjku.

-The main road link out of Gunbalanya to Jabiru (and on to Darwin) often closes during the wetter months as the East Alligator River becomes impassable.
+The main road link out of Gunbalanya to Jabiru (and on to Darwin) is often closed during the wetter months as the East Alligator River becomes impassable.
 The town is, however, serviced by a tarmac airstrip.

-West Arnhem College also operates in Gunbalanya, providing schooling from preschool-year 12, and the town also has an arts centre, supermarket, service station and licensed community sports club.
+West Arnhem College also operates in Gunbalanya, providing schooling from preschool to Year 12.
+The town also has a youth centre, arts centre, supermarket, service station and licensed community sports club.

 Click here for information of the Gunbalanya Local Board.

-300kms east of Darwin, 50km north east of Jabiru across the East Alligator River in Arnhem Land
+300km east of Darwin and 60km north-east of Jabiru across the East Alligator River in Arnhem Land.

-Gunbalanya is a major Aboriginal town in Arnhem Land, and has a school (pre-school to year 12), health clinic, service station and convenience store, supermarket, police station, crèche facilities, sports and social club, butcher and community arts centre.
+Gunbalanya is a major Aboriginal town in Arnhem Land, with a school (pre-school to Year 12), health clinic, service station and convenience store, supermarket, police station, crèche facilities, sports and social club, butcher and community arts centre.

-25m swimming pool, fishing, boating, hiking, arts and craft, sports ovals and basketball facilities
+50-metre swimming pool, fishing, boating, hiking, arts and craft, sports ovals, youth centre and basketball facilities.

 News from Gunbalanya